webmachinelearning/webnn/mltensor-explainer.md

 Any `MLTensor` created with the `MLTensorUsage.WEBGPU_INTEROP` flag may be imported into any `GPUDevice`.
 In the best case, this requires no data copies.
 If the underlying buffer backing the `MLTensor` is not accessible to the `GPUDevice`, this will require copying the contents of the `MLTensor` to a new buffer, then copying the contents of this buffer back to the `MLTensor` once WebGPU releases its handle to the buffer.

-While an `MLTensor` is rented to a `GPUDevice`, the `GPUDevice` has exclusive, read/write access to the imported buffer.
+While an `MLTensor` is rented to a `GPUDevice`, the `GPUDevice` has exclusive, read/write access to the imported buffer, which is created as a `GPUExternalBuffer` with `GPUBufferUsageFlags.STORAGE`.
 All WebNN work depending - directly or indirectly - on the imported `MLTensor` is blocked until the `GPUDevice` returns the tensor.

 Importing and returning the `MLTensor` are each points of synchronization between the respective WebNN and WebGPU [timelines](https://www.w3.org/TR/webgpu/#programming-model-timelines).
 The `importExternalBuffer()` method is asynchronous to allow the user agent to await completion of WebNN operations before posting WebGPU commands with the imported buffer.
 This is to avoid making WebGPU workloads explicitly dependent on WebNN operations, which is may not be possible on platforms which [don't support enqueuing GPU work that waits on a fence to be later signaled by the CPU](https://github.com/webmachinelearning/webnn/pull/754#discussion_r1740841364) and/or don't express ML compute in terms of GPU commands.